developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

 **Solution:**
 In Android, it is recommended to run only UI components on the main thread.
 Any other operation should always be run on a different background thread without blocking the UI main thread and completing the operation smoothly without any interruptions such as ANR.

-You can run the Mx configuration on background thread in a Non-Blocking way using any one of the following methods:
+You can run the MX configuration on background thread in a Non-Blocking way using any one of the following methods:

 **1. Using Android Handler:**